 It’s the joy we get from producing something useful (Linux VS Windows), from spreading knowledge (Wikipedia VS Encarta), for producing art (poetry for a loved one).

-Once our basic financial needs are met, intrinsic motivation is far superior.
+Once our basic financial needs are met, intrinsic motivation is far superior in motivating people.

 Chapter 2: 7 Reasons Why Carrots and Sticks Don’t Work